 The views of the rugged Lake Superior shoreline attract many campers to Porcupine Mountains Union Bay, a scenic campground located near the eastern entrance of Porcupine Mountains Wilderness State Park.
 The lots are modern with electricity.

 The Porcupine Mountains, or “Porkies,” as they are affectionately called, are a small group of mountains that run along the northern tier of the western Upper Peninsula.
 The state park is 60,000 acres of untouched wilderness – one of the last such areas left in the Midwest today.
 Within its borders are picturesque settings featuring old-growth forests, waterfalls, rivers, streams and a variety of wildlife.
-It’s a wonderful part of the Michigan camping experience to lounge outside and breathe in the fresh, crisp air or fall asleep at night with listening to crickets and frogs.
+It’s a wonderful part of the Michigan camping experience to lounge outside and breathe in the fresh, crisp air or fall asleep while listening to crickets and frogs.

 Don’t miss Lake of the Clouds, a scenic overlook with a viewing platform that gives you a bird’s eye look of the forest and lake below.
 Another great stop is Summit Peak.
 Although there are a number of stairs to maneuver here, at the top you are rewarded with a view that stretches on for miles.